cilium/cilium/Documentation/cmdref/cilium-agent.md

       --k8s-service-proxy-name string                           Value of K8s service-proxy-name label for which Cilium handles the services (empty = all services without service.kubernetes.io/service-proxy-name label)
       --k8s-watcher-endpoint-selector string                    K8s endpoint watcher will watch for these k8s endpoints (default "metadata.name!=kube-scheduler,metadata.name!=kube-controller-manager,metadata.name!=etcd-operator,metadata.name!=gcp-controller-manager")
       --keep-config                                             When restoring state, keeps containers' configuration in place
-      --kube-proxy-replacement string                           Enable only selected features (will panic if any selected feature cannot be enabled) ("partial"), or enable all features (will panic if any feature cannot be enabled) ("strict"), or completely disable it (ignores any selected feature) ("disabled") (default "partial")
+      --kube-proxy-replacement string                           Enable only selected features (will panic if any selected feature cannot be enabled) ("false"), or enable all features (will panic if any feature cannot be enabled) ("true") (default "false")
       --kube-proxy-replacement-healthz-bind-address string      The IP address with port for kube-proxy replacement health check server to serve on (set to '0.0.0.0:10256' for all IPv4 interfaces and '[::]:10256' for all IPv6 interfaces).
 Set empty to disable.
       --kvstore string                                          Key-value store type
       --kvstore-connectivity-timeout duration                   Time after which an incomplete kvstore operation  is considered failed (default 2m0s)